MIC-DKFZ/napari-sam/README.md

   label objects would have distance from the label 2 in _graft-host_ (so the host) calculated in the metrics. _nephron_ means all objects would have closest distance to any _nephron_ object measured)
+* `In each annotated slice, record non-empty label layers only`: If ticked, the slice sheet of the resulting excel document will exclude all labels layers that are not annotated for that slice.
+If you have labels that are not represented in some image slices, leave this unticked so that their area of 0 will be recorded for those slices.

 The xlsx files generated can be used to create graphs.